wavelab/libwave/docs/ref/geometry/frame_templates.md

 The implementation questions are

 - What operations are allowed?
+    - Are there just Vector quantities, or different ones for, say, translation and anugular velocity?
 - What syntax is desired?
     - Are three designators always needed?
     - How to deal with, e.g. time indexes?
 (Several options)
-- How to enforce correctness and produce errors? (specialization or static_assert?)
+- How to enforce correctness and produce errors?
+Implicit (specialization) or explicit (static_assert)?
 - How to integrate into geometry classes?
 Inherit or wrap? _Since we already have a wrapper Rotation class, can conveniently just add it into the wrapper_
 - Simple template implementation as above, or fancy-pants Boost.MPL or Boost.Units-based library? _Probably simple implementation_
 - Automatic conversion?
 A `tf`-like transform tree? _No_